-PAPER FILTER - (fig. 7.22) The paper filter should be cleaned every 50 hours, or more often if necessary.
+PAPER FILTER and Recirculating Filter - (fig. 7.22 item 1).
+The paper filter should be cleaned every 50 hours, or more often if necessary.
 Remove the paper element and gently tap it against a flat surface.
 Direct low pressure compressed air through the filter to remove larger particles.
 Replace the paper filter if necessary.

-CHARCOAL FILTER - (fig. 7.22) Remove and replace at the first sign of chemical odor entering the cab.
+CHARCOAL FILTER - (fig. 7.22 item 2) Remove and replace at the first sign of chemical odor entering the cab.